Craig Shilowich

 © Craig Shilowich

-Craig started out in the industry as a child actor.
-He never quite broke out, appearing mostly on late night cable TV and in regional industrial videos.
-Here is a review of a play he was in in Rochester, NY at the prestigious Geva Theater in which he receives what can only be described as a backhanded compliment.
+Craig started out as a child actor.
+He never quite broke out, appearing mostly on late-night cable television and in regional industrial videos.
+A review of a play he did at Rochester's Geva Theatre offers what can only be described as a backhanded compliment.

-For years Craig was a production guy — working on set as LP, UPM, AP.
-He worked on Frozen River, which won the Sundance Film Festival in 2008.
-He worked with such indie film luminaries as Todd Solondz, Wayne Wang, Ted Hope.
+He spent years on set as an LP, UPM, and AP, with early credits including the Academy Award–nominated Frozen River, which won the Grand Jury Prize at Sundance in 2008.
+He had the privilege of working with Todd Solondz, Wayne Wang, and Ted Hope.

-In 2012 Craig was the UPM on David Gordon Green's Joe.
-An excellent and peculiar film.
-He wrote a book about that experience.
-You can read the first chapter here and he'd be happy to share the whole thing with you if you'd like.
+In 2012 he was the UPM on David Gordon Green's Joe — an excellent and peculiar film he later wrote a book about.
+The first chapter is here; he'd happily share the rest if asked.

-During this time, to pay the rent, Craig also produced and PM'd commercials, dramatic re-enactments of parasitic infestations for Animal Planet, and music videos like Beyoncé's "1+1."
+To pay rent he also produced commercials, dramatic re-enactments of parasitic infestations for Animal Planet, and music videos including Beyoncé's “1+1.”

-In 2013 Craig produced Benjamin Dickinson's Creative Control, a movie about an unhappy ad executive working on a campaign for augmented reality glasses.
-A true run-and-gun NYC indie made for less than half a million dollars.
-While producing it he also produced a branded content spot for Google Glass, following a tennis player through a performance at Wimbledon.
-He got stuck at the airport for an hour with the glasses because he hadn't declared them properly and almost missed the shoot.
-The glasses made him feel dizzy and sort of sick.
+In 2013 he produced Benjamin Dickinson's Creative Control, a prescient and tonally singular indie about an unhappy ad executive working on augmented-reality glasses.
+Oddly, right around the same time, Craig was producing a branded piece for Google Glass following a tennis player at Wimbledon.
+He got stuck at the airport with the glasses because he hadn't declared them properly, and they made him feel dizzy and vaguely ill.

-After Christine, Craig produced Robin Comisar's hit short film Great Choice.
-Filmed in a catering hall down the street from his house in Flatbush, Brooklyn right before Christmas.
-A feature film version is in the works.
+He then produced Robin Comisar's Great Choice, a beloved cult short starring Carrie Coon and Morgan Spector about a woman's strange experiences at a Red Lobster, shot in a catering hall down the street from his house in Flatbush.
+A feature is in the works.

-From 2017–2019 Craig worked on Noah Baumbach's Marriage Story as Executive Producer.
-He learned a lot on that movie — mostly that if you're ever going to get divorced, file first in the city of your choosing and poison the well of available lawyers by visiting them all before your spouse does.
+From 2017 to 2019 he was an executive producer on Noah Baumbach's Marriage Story, starring Adam Driver, Scarlett Johansson, and Laura Dern in an Oscar-winning performance — a film as precise about the administrative cruelties of divorce as it is about the affection that survives them.
+He learned a great deal on it, most importantly that if you are ever going to get divorced, you should file first in the city of your choosing and poison the well of available lawyers by visiting them all before your spouse does.

-He is also writing a personal spec script called Trash Men, about two brothers who grew up around junkyards and scrap recycling in Philadelphia.
+He is currently writing a script on assignment about the 1973 Houston Mass Murders and the unlikely detective who reopened the case after it was seemingly solved.
+He is also writing an original called Trash Men, about two brothers who grew up around junkyards and scrap recycling in Philadelphia.

-Here is one he is particularly proud of, published by Joyland.
+He also writes short stories.
+Here is one he's particularly proud of, in Joyland.

 He lives in Los Angeles with his family.